Quick answer

 The best audio for product videos supports attention and pacing while leaving the product, offer, or message easy to understand.
 It should add motion and identity, not steal attention from the product moment.

 That usually means cleaner, more controlled audio choices than people expect.
-Product clips often need fit, not maximal energy.
+Product clips often need fit, controlled tempo, and a clear reveal hit.

 What product videos usually need from audio